ke0ff/ICOM_UXFF_RevT/README.md

-# ICOM_UXFF
+# ICOM_UXFF_RevT
-Source and support for the UXFFront module MCU.
+Source and support for the UXFFront module, Rev-T (TX/RX) MCU software design.
 UXFFront is a replacement board for the "Front Unit" used in the ICOM IC-900/IC-901 UX radio modules.
 This replacement board allows the modules to be configured as stand alone radios.
 The UXFFront will interface with the UX-19, UX-59, UX-29, UX-39, UX-49, and UX-129 modules.

-This repo contains the 8051 C source for the MCU T/R application (there are RX only, and Front Unit replacement build options as well, but the code for these is maintained separately).  "configux.zip" contains the executable and support files for the windows console application that interfaces with the UXFF to allow frequency, squelch, and audio level settings to be configured and stored to the radio FLASH.
+This repo contains the 8051 C source for the MCU TX/RX application (there are RX only, interposer, and Front Unit replacement build options as well, but the code for these is maintained separately).
+See the UXFFconfigurator repo for the configuration support application (WIN10 console application) and support files.